Traps to Developers

 -

 One IP can host multiple websites, distinguished by domain name.
-The http header
+The HTTP header

-and it matches client website.
+Access-Control-Allow-Originand it matches client website.
 This requires configuring the backend.
-If you want to pass cookie to another website it involves more configuration.
-CORS is complex and has many details.Generally, if your frontend and backend are in the same website (same domain name and port) then there is no CORS issue.
+If you want to pass cookie to another website it involves more configuration.Generally, if your frontend and backend are in the same website (same domain name and port) then there is no CORS issue.

 Other